Conformal Structure of Autonomous Leray-Lions Equations in the Plane and Linearisation by Hodograph Transform: Main results

 solves the $\C$-quasilinear equation

 for a.e. $z\in \Om$. \end{Thm}

 The proof of Theorem \ref{thm:Main0} and Theorem \ref{thm:Main} will be given in several steps in Section \ref{sec:Proof}.

 \begin{rem} The same result as Theorem \ref{thm:Main} was proven in the special case in \cite[Prop 2.1, Thm.
 2.2 ]{KP} when $\A=\nabla \sigma$ and $\sigma$ is a smooth strictly convex function on the interior of $N$ using a different proof.
 However, they make a different choice of homeomorphism $\Phi$, with their $\Phi$ being \emph{orientation reversing}.
-Given that $F=\Phi(u_z)$ is uniquely determined by \eqref{eq:LL} up to conformal self maps of $N$ and choice of orientation of the homeomorphism, it is not clear how their proof avoids the situation in remark \ref{rem:1}. \end{rem}
+In section \ref{sec:CounterEx} we give a counter example, showing that one cannot always chose $\Phi$ to be orientation reversing when $\sigma$ is not real analytic. \end{rem}